How to Achieve the Capacity of Asymmetric Channels: Warm Up: Two Related Problems

-{\bf Design of the Scheme.} The codeword $X^{1:n}$ contains at most $nH(X)$ bits of information.
-As $I(W) = H(X)-H(X\mid Y)$, we have that $nH(X\mid Y)$ is the minimum amount of redundancy which guarantees a reliable transmission.
-As in the model of Section \ref{subsec:symmcap}, this redundancy needs to be shared between the transmitter and the receiver.
-However, differently from the previous model, the actual value of the parity checks depends here on the codeword itself.
-In other words, the codeword $x^{1:n}$ is given to the transmitter, which computes $s^{1:nH(X\mid Y)} = P x^{1:n}$, where $P$ denotes the parity check matrix.
-Furthermore, we assume that $s^{1:nH(X\mid Y)}$ is also known at the receiver.
-Therefore, solving this problem does not give directly a solution to the (more interesting) issue of achieving the capacity of asymmetric channels.
-However, the current scenario is an important primitive which will be used in Sections \ref{sec:integrated} and \ref{sec:chaining}, where we describe coding techniques that achieve the capacity of asymmetric channels.
+{\bf Design of the Scheme.} Let $P$ be a parity-check matrix with $nH(X\mid Y)$ rows and $n$ columns.
+Hence, $P$ represents a code of length $n$ and rate $1-H(X\mid Y)$.
+Let $S^{1:nH(X\mid Y)} = P X^{1:n}$ and assume that $S^{1:nH(X\mid Y)}$ is sent over the noiseless channel to the receiver.
+Given $Y^{1:n}$ and $S^{1:nH(X\mid Y)}$, we will prove that the receiver can reconstruct $X^{1:n}$, assuming that the code represented by $P$ is capacity-achieving under belief-propagation (BP) decoding for the symmetric channel described in the following (see eq. \eqref{eq:ldenssymmpost}).

 For the sake of simplicity, let us map the input alphabet into $\{-1, 1\}$.
-Since the input distribution is not uniform, the belief propagation (BP) algorithm needs to take into account also the prior on $X$ and it is no longer based on the log-likelihood ratio \eqref{eq:loglike}.
-Let $L_{\rm p}(y)$ denote the posterior log-likelihood ratio, defined as
+Since the input distribution is non-uniform, the belief-propagation algorithm needs to take into account also the prior on $X$ and it is no longer based on the log-likelihood ratio $L(y)$ defined in \eqref{eq:loglike}.
+Let $L_{\rm p}(y)$ denote the log-posterior ratio, defined as

-Following the lead of Section \ref{subsec:symmcap}, let us define the densities of $L_{\rm p}(Y)$ assuming that $X=1$ and $X=-1$ is transmitted and let us denote these posterior $L$-densities as $\Ldens{a}_{\rm p}^+(y)$ and $\Ldens{a}_{\rm p}^-(y)$, respectively.
-If we flip the density associated to $X=-1$, namely, $\Ldens{a}_{\rm p}^-(-y)$, then, by the symmetry of the message-passing equations, the sign of the messages which enter or exit the variable nodes with associated transmitted value $X=-1$ is flipped as well.
-Therefore, the density evolution analysis for a particular codeword is equivalent to that for the all-one codeword provided that we initialize the variable nodes with associated value $1$ to $\Ldens{a}_{\rm p}^+(y)$, and the variable nodes with value $-1$ to and $\Ldens{a}_{\rm p}^-(-y)$, respectively.
-As ${\mathbb P}(X=-1) = \alpha$, the density evolution equations for our asymmetric setting are the same as those for transmission over the ``symmetrized channel'' with posterior $L$-density given by
+Following the lead of Section \ref{subsec:symmcap}, let us define the densities of $L_{\rm p}(Y)$ assuming that $X=1$ and $X=-1$ is transmitted and let us denote them as $\Ldens{a}_{\rm p}^+(y)$ and $\Ldens{a}_{\rm p}^-(y)$, respectively.
+If we flip the density associated with $X=-1$, i.e., we consider $\Ldens{a}_{\rm p}^-(-y)$, then, by the symmetry of the message-passing equations, the sign of the messages that enter or exit the variable nodes with associated transmitted value $X=-1$ is flipped as well.
+Therefore, the density evolution analysis for a particular codeword is equivalent to that for the all-one codeword provided that we initialize the variable nodes with associated value $1$ to $\Ldens{a}_{\rm p}^+(y)$, and the variable nodes with value $-1$ to $\Ldens{a}_{\rm p}^-(-y)$, respectively.
+As ${\mathbb P}(X=-1) = \alpha$, the density evolution equations for our asymmetric setting are the same as those for transmission over the ``symmetrized channel'' with $L$-density

 The propositions below show that this channel is, indeed, symmetric and establish the relation between the conditional entropy $H(X\mid Y)$ and $\Ldens{a}_{\rm p}^{\rm s}(y)$.
 The proofs of these results can be found in Appendix \ref{app:proofsecII2}.